lzzhengyi/StarShoot/README.md

 # StarShoot
-A simple Swing app that displays fireworks
+A simple Swing app that displays shooting stars (hence the name)